Probing Higgs and Top Interactions through the Muon Lens at multi-TeV Muon Colliders: Implications on BSM physics

-We show in Fig.~\ref{fig:collider_constraints} (a)–(b), single-coefficient bounds on SMEFT operators recast into limits on leptoquark–fermion couplings versus the leptoquark masses for two cases: (i) when only $S_1$ is present and $\lambda_3=0$; ii) when only $S_3$ is present and $\lambda_1=0$.
+We show in Figs.~\ref{fig:collider_constraints} (a) and (b), coefficient bounds on SMEFT operators recast into limits on leptoquark–fermion couplings versus the leptoquark masses for two respective cases: (i) when only $S_1$ is present and $\lambda_3=0$; ii) when only $S_3$ is present and $\lambda_1=0$.
 For case (i) of $S_1$ we use $C_{\ell q}^{(-)} \sim (\lambda_{1L})^2/(2M_1^2)$ and $C_{eu} \sim (\lambda_{1R})^2/(2M_1^2)$ at tree level (we also include the one-loop corrections, depicted with the solid curve).
 For case (ii) of $S_3$ we obtain the constraints from these SMEFT operators at one-loop level.
-We find that for the scalar leptoquark-induced SMEFT effects, the FCC\mbox{-}ee and the 10~TeV muon collider exhibit comparable sensitivities within the SMEFT valid regime.
+We find that for the scalar leptoquark-induced dimension-6 operator effects, the FCC\mbox{-}ee and the 10~TeV muon collider exhibit comparable sensitivities within the SMEFT valid regime.
 For the scalar leptoquark triplet $S_3$, no tree level contributions arise to $C_{eu}$ or to the combination $C_{\ell q}^{(-)} \equiv C_{\ell q}^{(1)} - C_{\ell q}^{(3)}$.
 The absence of $C_{eu}$ follows from the left-handed structure of the $S_3$ Yukawa interaction, while the vanishing of $C_{\ell q}^{(-)}$ is due to the $\mathrm{SU}(2)_L$ structure of the triplet, which yields equal contributions to $C_{\ell q}^{(1)}$ and $C_{\ell q}^{(3)}$ at tree level.
-Their indirect effects in $S_3$ become more sensitive to the available centre of mass energy, leading to a clearer separation between FCC\mbox{-}ee and a multi-TeV muon collider.
-This behaviour is absent for $S_1$, where four-fermion operators already arise at tree level and are tightly constrained at future lepton colliders.
+Consequently, the relevant semileptonic four-fermion interaction in the $S_3$ scenario is generated only at one loop and is therefore numerically suppressed.
+As a result, the corresponding bounds on the coupling $\lambda_3$ are significantly weaker compared to the $S_1$ case.
+Overall, Fig.~\ref{fig:collider_constraints} illustrates the distinct phenomenological implications of the $S_1$ and $S_3$ scenarios for indirect probes at future colliders.